QuantEcon/lecture-python-advanced.myst/lectures/asset_pricing_lph.md

 :class: dropdown
 ```

-The system of two linear equations:
+The system of two linear equations is shown below:

 $$